Mads Boe Mikkelsen: International career

-Mikkelsen was born in Denmark, and is of Faroese descent through his mother. is a youth international for Denmark, having represented the Denmark U17s before switching to represent the Faroe Islands U21s.
+Mikkelsen was born in Denmark, and is of Faroese descent through his mother.
+He is a youth international for Denmark, having represented the Denmark U17s before switching to represent the Faroe Islands U21s.
 He was called up to represent the Faroe Islands national team for UEFA Nations League matches in June 2022.
+He scored his first senior international goal for the Faroes on March 24, 2023 in a 1-1 2024 UEFA European Championship qualifying match against Moldova.